Introduction

 - Mop: Once or twice a week depending on use

-10. Regular Refrigerator Cleaning Schedule
+10. Stick to a Regular Refrigerator Cleaning Schedule

-- Empty contents shelf by shelf
+- Empty the fridge shelf by shelf.

-- Wipe down with warm, soapy water
+- Wipe shelves and drawers with warm, soapy water or a mild vinegar solution.

 Bonus: For more tips on proper food storage, check general food safety tips.